SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 <img src="images/image5.jpg" />

-4. Select **Configure Sit in Admin Console**.
+4. Select **Configure Site in Admin Console**.
 Note that the Manage Workpages and Workspaces option in unavailable.
 This option is available when you have SAP Build Work Zone, advanced edition enabled.

 <img src="images/image6.jpg" />